 4. No Medigap coverage for self-administered drugs

-Even if you have Medigap Plan G (the most popular Georgia Medigap), it does not cover the cost of self-administered medications during observation.
-Plan G covers Part B coinsurance, but self-administered drugs are not a Part B-covered service in this context.
+Medigap Plan G covers Part B coinsurance, but it does not cover self-administered medications during observation, because they are not a Part B-covered service in this context.

 Georgia hospital observation landscape

-Georgia has a wide range of acute-care hospitals, from large academic medical centers (Emory University Hospital, Augusta University Medical Center) to rural critical access hospitals.
+Georgia's acute-care hospitals range from large academic medical centers to rural critical access hospitals.
 Observation classification rates vary by:

 - Hospital size: larger systems often have higher observation rates due to RAC audit exposure